rdtek/LibEDF/README.md

 # EDF-Sharp
 Library to read and write EDF signal format files as defined in the [EDF specification](http://www.edfplus.info/specs/edf.html).

+This project is provided under the terms of the [MIT license](http://choosealicense.com/licenses/mit/).

 ### Header Record

 | # Chars | File description                               |